chrisboss12/eCommerce-web-php/README.md

 This project is licensed under the `GNU Affero General Public License` License.
 See the [LICENSE][license] file for full details.

-## Acknowledgements

-Special thanks go out to the following people and projects who have helped in some way to make this project a reality.

-- [CodingCyber][shopping-source] for the original source code that formed the basis of this project.

 [deploy]: #deployment
 [COC]: CODE_OF_CONDUCT.md